2.5 Making plans for Titan

 In the video Titan is referred to as the only moon with an atmosphere.
 In fact, the truth is that Titan is the only moon with a dense atmosphere.
 Neptune’s largest moon, Triton, also has an appreciable atmosphere.
 Triton is smaller than the Galilean moons of Jupiter, but with a surface temperature of only −235 °C it has been able to retain a thin atmosphere of 99% nitrogen plus traces of methane and carbon monoxide, with a surface pressure about one-fifty-thousandth of Earth’s (0.02 millibars or about 20 microbars).
 This may be miniscule, but it is enough to form clouds of tiny nitrogen-ice crystals at heights of a few kilometres, analogous to Earth’s cirrus clouds, which are made of tiny crystals of water-ice.

 The Titan Mare Explorer (TiME) referred to near the end of the video was short-listed for development by NASA, but was dropped in favour of a Mars mission in 2012.
 However in 2019 a different mission concept called Dragonfly was approved.
 To find out about that, visit the link at the end of this section.

-Use the downloadable table to compare some of the characteristics of Titan and Triton.
+Use the downloadable table [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] to compare some of the characteristics of Titan and Triton.

 See also: The dragonfly mission to Titan.
 Description and a brief animation about a “rotorcraft” (helicopter) for 2026 launch and 2034 arrival.